 - Find the Settings icon.

-Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
 Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.

 To choose Off mode on the thermostat: